 Inflated CPCs (Cost Per Click)

 However, this is also a push towards better quality advertising moving forward.
 The better the ad, and the more relevant the landing page is to it, the better the experience for the user, and the lower the cost Google AdWords will charge you.
-This change can be justified as an attempt from Google to provide better quality search results to their users.
-Remember to follow AdWords best practices here and work on getting a very high quality score for your ads to lessen the impact on your CPC!
+This change can be justified as an attempt by Google to provide better-quality search results to their users.
+Remember to follow AdWords best practices here and work on getting a very high-quality score for your ads to lessen the impact on your CPC!

 Impression levels declining